Fun Family Games for Connection

 Those fun family games above should bring connection back to you and yours.
 If not, then use those scissors to cut as many cords as necessary!

 BTW, if you guys have a swimming pool and need a new swimming pool game, we have you covered.
-Our glow in the dark Starlight Swimming Game has been a hit ever since it became available.
+Our glow in the dark Starlight Swimming Games Kit has been a hit ever since it became available.
 You can only play Marco Polo so many times.

 And for Star Wars fans, make sure to look at our latest glow in the dark game, Glow Battle.
 The early reviews give it high praise for after dark excitement.
 For big groups needing a game to connect with each other as a company team or a family reunion, Capture the Flag Redux is an awesome choice.